MycroftAI/documentation/docs/using-mycroft-ai/get-mycroft/snap.md

 ---
 description: >-
-  Install the Mycroft Snap, a self-contained all-inclusive package for Linux.
+  Install the Mycroft Snap, a self-contained all-inclusive package for a broad range of Linux distributions.
 ---

 # Snap install

-Mycroft is now available as a Snap package.
-Providing a simple and secure means of installing Mycroft on a broad range of Linux distributions.

 {% hint style="info" %}
 The Snap package is considered an Alpha release.
 It is being actively developed however a number of known issues are listed below.